cs480x-21c/03-Experiment/README.md

 **Tech Achievements**
  - Implemented a server/hosted backend that allowed each participant to add their results as they were filling it out
+    - Implemented get and post http requests via the django rest framework for a database of participant results
-    - Implemented every experiment as a react component (modular design, can add/remove graphs in the future)
+    - Implemented experiments as a react component (modular design, can add/remove graphs in the future)
- - Implemented a live stats update vis where we could refresh as more results came in
+ - Implemented a live stats update vis react component where experiment results are calculated live as more results came in
+    - Implemented generating and serving a CSV from a django db model
     - Handcoded the 95% confident bootstrap algorithm in js so that we could do this